Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Introduction

-These ideas are already being tested on the field as researchers around the globe race to establish entanglement over larger and larger distances, spanning thousands of kilometres.
+These ideas are already being tested in the field as researchers around the globe race to establish entanglement over larger and larger distances, spanning thousands of kilometres.
 Significant progress has been made in recent years\cite{Ruihong_2019, li2019experimental, rozpkedek2019near, borregaard2020one}.
-However, it still remains a difficult problem for real-life deployment, due to the extremely noisy and unpredictable nature of the quantum channel, the sensitivity of quantum signals to external influence, and, the stringent conditions and high-precision instruments required to design the systems.
+However, real-life deployment of entanglement still remains a difficult problem, due to the extremely noisy and unpredictable nature of the quantum channel, the sensitivity of quantum signals to external influence, and, the stringent conditions and high-precision instruments required to design the systems.
 As we enter the Noisy Intermediate-Scale Quantum (NISQ) era, quantum communication technologies are poised to disrupt and revolutionize the entire communication infrastructure\cite{Preskill2018quantumcomputingin}.
-So, it is more important than ever, that we can predict how these protocols and systems will behave in real quantum environments.
-This will enable us to test the robustness of our algorithms before committing resources to deploy them in real life.
+Therefore, it is more important than ever, that we have the ability to predict how these protocols and systems will behave in real quantum environments.
+This ability will enable us to test the robustness of our algorithms before committing resources to deploy them in real life.
 Unfortunately, it is exceedingly difficult to model a quantum channel by using classical resources or hardware.
-This approach requires enormous amounts of computational resources, and, for larger systems, can fall short of exactly capturing the quantum-mechanical behaviour of the channel altogether - even if it is possible at all.
-So, instead of simulating these channels and protocols classically, the best way forward would be to use actual quantum-mechanical hardware to emulate their effects\cite{feynman1982simulating}.
+This classical approach requires enormous amounts of computational resources, and, for larger systems, can fall short of exactly capturing the quantum-mechanical behaviour of the channel altogether - even if it is possible at all.
+Therefore, instead of simulating these channels and protocols classically, the best way forward would be to use actual quantum-mechanical hardware to emulate their effects\cite{feynman1982simulating}.